makersacademy/rps-challenge/README.md

 Issues to fix
 ----

-1. Unable to access the winner attribute from the winner route
+1. Implement Rock, Paper, Scissors, Spock, Lizard
-2. Implement Rock, Paper, Scissors, Spock, Lizard
+2. Add in error handling
-3. Add in error handling
+3. Add menu to choose which mode the user would like to play e.g vs Computer or RPSPL